D-ICE/bladics--externals--openfast-dice/README.md

 # OpenFAST

+[D-ICE notes at the end of this README.]

 OpenFAST is an open-source wind turbine simulation tool which builds on FAST v8.
 OpenFAST was created with the goal of being a community model developed and used by research laboratories, academia, and industry.
 It is managed by a dedicated team at the National Renewable Energy Lab.
 Our objective is to ensure that OpenFAST is sustainable software that is well tested and well documented.

 **OpenFAST is under active development**.